 Hex: 0x83 46 Binary: 10000011 01000110 Bit pos: 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 ...etc.

-The most commonly used format in the industry, DBC files from Vector’s software, use an inverted numbering by default when viewed in CANdb++, for example.
+The tool used at Ford to document CAN messages (Vector DBC files) uses an “inverted” numbering by default.
 In each byte of a CAN message, they start counting bits from the rightmost bit, e.g.:

 Hex: 0x83 46 Binary: 10000011 01000110 Bit pos: 7 6 5 4 3 2 1 0 15 14 13 12 11 10 9 8 ...etc.